influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/cloud.md

 ## Install and customize a template in the Cloud UI

 {{% note %}}
 To ensure the template works, complete the **ReadMe** instructions after installing a template.
-For example, you may need to create a bucket with a specific name in your Cloud instance before the template can be used.
+For example, you may need to configure telegraf to write specific data to your Cloud instance before the template can be used.
 {{% /note %}}

 1. Under **Settings** icon in the navigation bar.